Sterling silver is a popular choice for jewellery and for good reason - it’s attractive, elegant, durable and high-quality.

 What to do if your sterling silver gets tarnished

 Polishing your sterling silver jewellery is the best way to restore its shine and prevent further tarnishing.
-For more information on looking after your sterling silver jewellery, you can visit our jewellery care page.
+For more information on looking after your sterling silver jewellery, you can visit our jewellery care page or read our blog on how to clean silver jewellery at home.

 If you’re currently looking for new, elegant sterling silver jewellery pieces, you can browse our new arrivals.